-The story of Ceylon tea has always interested travelers and at Sri Lanka In Style we love helping our clients learn and understand the story of Ceylon tea and the intricacies of an industry that bears a name with tremendous global brand recognition.
+The story of Ceylon tea has always interested travelers and at Sri Lanka In Style we love helping our clients learn and understand the story of Ceylon tea and the intricacies of an industry that bears its name across the world.

 As a nation we are proud of our tea journey over the last 150 years.
 It has become a beverage consumed by almost every Sri Lankan and the industry has contributed significantly to our economy.
 However, with globalization and changes in consumer trends, things are about to change.

 For the longest time, we have produced our teas using traditional production techniques.
 These labor intensive production techniques have not changed drastically over the last 150 years and this has resulted in the cost of production remaining almost static.
 These techniques also produce traditional tea grades which can be produced by any other country.

 Other tea producing nations such as India and Kenya have now implemented production techniques using smarter machinery which has reduced their cost of production and their market prices.
 This makes it difficult for Ceylon tea to compete in the marketplace.